2026년 연사

 Dan Peer, PhD, Professor & Director, Laboratory of Precision Nanomedicine; Vice President for Research, Tel Aviv University

-Bradley L. Pentelute, PhD, Professor, Chemistry, Massachusetts Institute of Technology
+Bradley L. Pentelute, PhD, Professor, Department of Chemistry, Massachusetts Institute of Technology

-Dmitry Samarsky, PhD, CSO and Board Member, GALconda Therapeutics
+Dmitry Samarsky, PhD, CSO and Board Member, ARNAgen Therapeutics

-Dmitry Samarsky, PhD has been at the inception of RNAi technology and drug development - starting in 2001 as Director of Technology Development at Sequitur (acquired by Invitrogen) and (in 2005) as Director of Technology Development at Dharmacon (now part of GE).
-He then served as VP of Technology Development at RXi Pharmaceuticals, USA (2007-2011), SVP of Technology and International Business Development at RiboBio, China (2011-2016) and, most recently, as Chief Scientific Officer at Silence Therapeutics, Germany/UK (2016-2018).
+Dmitry Samarsky, PhD, has been at the inception of RNAi technology and drug development-starting in 2001 as Director of Technology Development at Sequitur (acquired by Invitrogen) and (in 2005) as Director of Technology Development at Dharmacon (now part of GE).
+He then served as VP of Technology Development at RXi Pharmaceuticals, USA (2007-2011), SVP of Technology and International Business Development at RiboBio, China (2011-2016) and, most recently, as Chief Scientific Officer at Silence Therapeutics, Germany/UK (2016-2018) and Ceif Technology Officer at Sirnaomics, US.
+He is currently a Founding Scientist, CSO and Board Member at ARNAgen Therapeutics, US.
 Dr. Samarsky has authored more than 40 scientific papers, articles, book chapters, patents and patent applications.
 He has been an invited speaker at more than 100 international conferences, and currently serves on the Scientific Advisory Boards for the OTS (Oligonucleotide Therapeutics Society).
 Dr. Samarsky received his doctorate in biochemistry and molecular biology from University of Massachusetts, Amherst (1998), followed by a postdoctoral position as an H. Arthur Smith Fellow for Cancer Research in Michael Green's lab at University of Massachusetts Medical School (1998-2001).

-Stephany Standley, PhD, VP Process Development, Wave Life Sciences
+Stephany Standley, PhD, Vice President Process Development, Wave Life Sciences

 Benjamin Stevens, PhD, Director, CMC Policy and Advocacy, GSK